-- Visit the Catacombs of Priscilla, which were originally dug from the 2nd to 5th centuries as burial grounds for the elite families of Rome.
+- Visit the Catacombs of Priscilla, which were originally dug from the second to fifth centuries as burial grounds for the elite families of Rome.
 After the entrance was blocked for centuries to protect it from thievery, the catacombs were re-discovered in the 16th century, and visitors can see the original structures as well as paintings and artifacts from various time periods.

-- Stroll through the tangle of narrow streets in Centro Storico, one of Rome's most iconic historical districts, to see classical Roman and Baroque architecture and style.
+- Stroll through the tangle of narrow streets in Centro Storico, one of Rome's most iconic historic districts, to see classical Roman and Baroque architecture and style.

-- Stop to see the Colonna di Marco Aurelio, a Doric column with a spiral relief was erected in the 2nd century C.E. to celebrate the victories of the emperor Marcus Aurelius.
+- Stop to see the Colonna di Marco Aurelio, a Doric column with a spiral relief that was erected in the second century CE to celebrate the victories of the emperor Marcus Aurelius.

 - Head to the Colle Aventino, one of Rome's famous seven hills.
-Stroll through the Roseto Comunale, the rose garden which sits on the site of a former Jewish cemetery and the Orange Tree Park overlook (Parco Savello), then find the famous keyhole which gives visitors a direct view of the Vatican.
-Grab a cappuccino and lunch from one of the adjacent cafes.
+Stroll through the Roseto Comunale, the rose garden that sits on the site of a former Jewish cemetery, and the Orange Tree Park overlook (Parco Savello), then find the famous keyhole, which gives visitors a direct view of the Vatican.
+Grab a cappuccino and lunch from one of the adjacent cafés.

-Day 2: Guided Tour of the Colosseum and Bike Tour in the City Center
+Day 2: Guided Tour of the Colosseum & City Bike Tour

 Head out for a full-day guided city tour.
 Start with the Colosseum and travel back in time to relive the grandeur of the Roman Empire.
 Learn about some of ancient Rome's most famous and illustrious citizens, such as Julius Caesar, Emperors Augustus and Nero, and the Flavian Emperors who built the Colosseum.

-Afterward, join a 3-hour bike tour to see the city's main attractions—the central Piazza Navona where families and tourists gather on warm days, the beautiful Trevi Fountain, and the iconic Pantheon.
+Afterward, join a three-hour bike tour to see the city's main attractions—the central Piazza Navona, where families and tourists gather on warm days, the beautiful Trevi Fountain, and the iconic Pantheon.

-Day 3: The Vatican Museum, Sistine Chapel, and Boat Tour on the Tiber River
+Day 3: Tour the Vatican Museum & Sistine Chapel, Boat Tour on the Tiber River

-At the end of the tour hop on a tour boat to explore the city banks from the Tiber River.
-Admire Rome's most famous bridges: Umberto I Bridge, Regina Margherita Bridge, Saint’Angel Bridge, Mazzini Bridge, Sisto Bridge, and the Garibaldi Bridge.
+At the end of the tour, hop on a tour boat to explore the city banks from the Tiber River.
+Admire Rome's most famous bridges: Umberto I Bridge, Regina Margherita Bridge, Sant'Angelo Bridge, Mazzini Bridge, Sisto Bridge, and the Garibaldi Bridge.

 Day 4: Art & Food in Rome

-Walk through the ornate rooms of the Galleria Borghese and explore the splendid frescoes, stories, and masterful techniques behind the of world's most beautiful art museums.
-End the tour with a peaceful stroll around the Villa Borghese gardens, enjoying its beauty and calm far from the chaos of the city.
+Walk through the ornate rooms of the Galleria Borghese and explore the splendid frescoes, stories, and masterful techniques behind the world's most beautiful art museums.
+End the tour with a peaceful stroll around the Villa Borghese gardens, enjoying its beauty and calm, far from the chaos of the city.